maxzheng/workspace-tools/docs/README.rst

         diff (di)           Show diff on current product or all products in workspace
         log                 Show commit logs
-        publish             Bumps version in setup.py (defaults to patch), commits all changes, builds a source distribution, and uploads with twine.
+        publish             Bumps version in setup.py (defaults to patch), writes out changelog, builds a source distribution, and uploads with twine.
         push                Push changes for branch
         setup               Optional (refer to setup --help).
 Setup workspace environment.
 Run from primary workspace directory.